Introduction from our Chair of Governors

 We have a significant role to play in this development, through our scrutiny of the Academy’s plans for future improvement, our understanding of the needs of the community and our commitment to remain at the forefront of educational thinking.
 We support a wide range of extra-curricular initiatives, including careers, advice and guidance.
 Most importantly, we aim to ensure that all students fulfil their potential and are able to experience a wide range of academic, social and cultural activities in a caring and stimulating environment.

 I feel privileged to be Chair of Governors at this exceptional institution.
 I have been personally involved with Farnley since 2009 and I am proud of the incredible journey the school has been on since then.
-Moving rapidly from a low base to being judged as ‘Outstanding’ by Ofsted in 2013, the school has not rested on its laurels.
-The Leadership Team and all staff are innovative and focussed upon further improvement.
+The Senior Leadership Team direct a staff that are innovative and focussed upon improvement.
+They encourage each student to fulfil their potential.
 A brief inspection of our results bears witness to their success.
+I would also urge you to visit the Academy during the school day to witness the breadth of opportunities available and to note the students commitment to their studies.
 Most importantly, students are well prepared for the world of work and their role in our ever changing society.
 Our Governing Body will continue to challenge and support the academy to the best of our ability.

 Mrs Anne McAvan